 What is it?

-• Guide your driver through the stage by using notes
+• Guide your driver through the route by using maps

-• Assisting with timekeeping and maintenance tasks between stages
+• Responsible for timekeeping and assisting with maintenance tasks

 • ££